TheFutonEng/Calico-CNI-Tutorial/README.md

 This command may take a few minutes to run but it does the following:

-* Builds the three VMs defined in the Vagrantfile and detailed in the previous topology section.
+* Builds the three VMs defined in the Vagrantfile and detailed in the previous topology section
 * Stands up etcd docker container on the etcd node
 * Stands up calico docker containers on the calico nodes which point to the etcd node for their datastore
 * Installs calicoctl on all three VMs